Creators of Intense Art: History

 Not unlike the rivalry between iCE and ACiD, there was highly visible competition between Cia and the members of artscene group Blade.

 The 21st century was met with declining interest among Cia members, and the underground computer artscene in general.
 In early 2001, Napalm quietly disbanded Cia and its members pursued other artistic projects.

 Releases

-Cia members were responsible for works of literature, artwork, music, and software.
 Content was released monthly in the form of an artpack, referred to as a "conspiracy".
 77 conspiracies were released by Cia, with 72 currently available for download on the internet.
 Conspiracies were packaged with zip compression and included a monthly memberlist and newsletter.

 Beginning with the 73rd release, conspiracies consisted strictly of high resolution artwork, and included HTML files with the artwork embedded.